Cost of Color: Textile Dyeing Industry is Slowly Killing Rivers in Asian Countries

 Dye Pollution and its Environmental Impacts

-Dyeing industry consumes vast amounts of water and chemicals, and releases numerous volatile agents into the ecosystems that are particularly harmful to the health of every living being, consequently polluting waterways, especially Asian rivers.
+The dyeing industry consumes vast amounts of water and chemicals, and releases numerous volatile agents into the ecosystems that are particularly harmful to the health of every living being, consequently polluting waterways, especially Asian rivers.

 Textile dye has become one of the major contributors to water pollution across the world.
 Textile and dye producers in Asia release trillions of liters of chemically tainted wastewater.

-Bangladesh is the planet’s second biggest garment producing hub after China, where wastewater is directly released into rivers and streams without any prior treatments.
+Bangladesh is the planet’s second-biggest garment-producing hub after China, where wastewater is directly released into rivers and streams without any prior treatments.

-According to the United Nations, producing a single pair of jeans consumes around 7,500 liters (2,000 gallons) of water, from growing raw cotton to finished product.
+According to the United Nations, producing a single pair of jeans consumes around 7,500 liters (2,000 gallons) of water, from growing raw cotton to finished products.
 To ensure the blue color, the thread or fabric is continuously dunked in huge vats of synthetic indigo dye.

 After dyeing, the denim is treated and washed with more chemicals to ease or texture it.
-Chemical-laden water is also used to irrigate crops; a study has discovered that textile dyes also affect crop yields around these regions and can cause various healthy issues.
+Chemical-laden water is also used to irrigate crops; a study has discovered that textile dyes also affect crop yields around these regions and can cause various health issues.

 Contributing Elements to Dye Pollution